cameronwtaylor/job-scraper/README.md

 * Persist dagit to preserve run history
 * Write scrapers for more job boards

+**Intermediate**
+* Create a web app to display jobs

 **Long Term**
-* Host this project on the cloud to automate stack
+* Host this project on the cloud to automate data management and provide a public website
-* Transition from Postgres to Snowflake
 * Create weekly email digest of new jobs

 ## Contributing